-For about 14 years, Coleman was a part-time lecturer in the CSU Sacramento College of Business, where she taught both undergraduate and graduate accounting courses, prior to her involvement with the UC Davis Master of Professional Accountancy (MPAc) program.
-Coleman continues to serve on the College of Business Advisory Council, Sacramento Construction Management Education Foundation and as a board member of University Enterprises Inc., a for-profit auxiliary organization at CSU Sacramento.
+For 14 years, Coleman was a part-time lecturer in the CSU Sacramento College of Business, where she taught both undergraduate and graduate accounting courses, prior to her involvement with the UC Davis Master of Professional Accountancy (MPAc) Program.
+Coleman continues to serve on the College of Business Advisory Counsel at CSU Sacramento.

 Coleman’s professional experience includes a blend of private industry and public accounting.
-She worked in the banking industry out of college, has experience as an operations manager and as a controller for a privately held sales and distribution company.
-She entered the public accounting profession in 2001 working in both the tax and audit disciplines and was admitted as a partner of GALLINA LLP in January 2008.
-Coleman also serves as the audit committee chair for Five Star Bank, a community bank with assets in excess of $500 million, where she was appointed as a director in 2013.
+She worked in the banking industry during and after college and has experience as an operations manager and controller for a privately held sales and distribution company.
+She entered the public accounting profession in 2001 working in both the tax and audit disciplines and was admitted as a partner of GALLINA LLP (acquired by CliftonLarsonAllen LLP in 2017) in 2008.
+Coleman also served as a director and audit committee chair for Five Star Bank, a community bank in Northern California, from 2013 to 2019.

-Coleman earned her MBA and M.S. in accountancy from California State University, Sacramento.
-She earned her B.A. from California Polytechnic State University, San Luis Obispo.
+Coleman earned her MBA and M.S. in accountancy from CSU Sacramento and her B.A. from California Polytechnic State University, San Luis Obispo.

 Coleman’s personal interests include continuous learning, reading, hiking, cooking, wine tasting and overseas travel.
 She has visited all seven continents, the Arctic and more than 45 countries.